uni-stuttgart-ipv/ipv-solar-park-stellarnet-spectrometer-data-pipeline/README.md

 Data pipeline for the Stellarnet spectrometers in the IPV Solar Park (rooftop).

-Monitors solar spectrum and saves on either
+Monitors solar spectrum and saves if
-+ Every 10 minutes
++ A minimum intensity threshold is surpassed (to avoid taking spetra at night)
++ A maximum time threshold has been surpassed
-+ If there is a significant change in the spectrum.
++ A significant change in the spectrum occurs

 Data is saved to the S3 bucket `solar-park-spectra` and registered in InfluxDB.